Alpes-de-Haute-Provence: Geography

 The relief of the land compartmentalises the region: the enclosed valleys are difficult to access, so dividing the country into as many local areas which communicate very little with the outside.
 In 1877, 55 communes only had access to trails or mule paths.

 The seismic hazard is moderate (zone 3) to medium (zone 4) with different faults such as the Durance located in the department.

-The main cities are Manosque, Digne-les-Bains, Sisteron, Château-Arnoux-Saint-Auban, Oraison, Forcalquier, Les Mées, Pierrevert, Villeneuve, Sainte-Tulle, Gréoux-les-Bains, Barcelonnette and Castellane.